datahub-zjlab/AsterGEDv3-TIR_pipeline/readme.md

 2. Check the main functions from _example.ipynb_

+3. After config the oss and related tokens in _config_save.py_, run the main script

+`python TIR_Pipeline_multiprocessor.py`
 ### **Method**

 ASTER-GEDV3 data is product-level data for the Aster thermal infrared 5-channel bands, jointly released by NASA's Jet Propulsion Laboratory (JPL) (http://10.200.48.72:30000/portal/dataset?id=1821942), named b10, b11, b12, b13, and b14, respectively.
 After the following calculations, the 5-channel functional group data is obtained, which constitutes this dataset.